DSC-DYPCOE/Learning-Resources/Women in  tech/README.md

 Application Dates : Going On Currently.
 Application Link and Details : https://ghc.anitab.org/attend/academics/

+##Opening Soon
-3.Women Techmakers Engineering Fellows
+1.Women Techmakers Engineering Fellows
 Batches Eligible : 2023/24 Females
 Scholarship Amount : Rs.2,00,000.+Sponsored Trips to Google Office.
 More details : https://wtef.talentsprint.com/
 [Not Yet Open for This Year , Will Open in February Tentatively]

-4.D.E.Shaw Ascend Fellowship
+2.D.E.Shaw Ascend Fellowship
 Batches Eligible : 2023 Females
 Scholarship Amount : Rs.10,000 for 3 days.
 [Not Yet Open , Will be in the Starting of Odd Semester '21]